-17.6 No person shall incur an expense or commitment on behalf of the Centre unless authorized by the Board of Directors or by the membership at an Annual Meeting.
+17.6 No person shall incur an expense or commitment on behalf of the Centre unless authorized by the President, the Manager, the Board of Directors or by the membership at an Annual Meeting.

 17.7 The Board of Directors is authorized to incur such expenses as necessary for the continued operation of the Centre.

-17.8 The Board of Directors shall not approve any expenses of commitments in excess of $50,000 for any single project.
+17.8 The Board of Directors shall not approve any expenses of commitments more than $50,000 for any single project.

 17.9 Expenses or commitments in the excess of the authority in 17.8, shall by submitted for approval in the following manner:

 b.
-The President will appoint an ad-hoc Committee to study the feasibility of the project who will provide a detailed written report to the Board within Sixty (60) days.
+The President will appoint an ad-hoc Committee to study the feasibility of the project who will provide a detailed written report to the Board within ninety days.

-17.10 The books and records of the Centre shall be open to inspection by the members at all times, upon reasonable notice to the Board.
+17.10 The books and records of the Centre shall always be open to inspection by the members, upon reasonable notice to the Board.

 ARTICLE 18 – AMENDMENTS